Overcoming Your Midafternoon Energy Slump

 A good way to fight off tiredness during that midafternoon energy lag is to do some

-blood flowing.
-It also forces your senses to become sharper and more focused.
+also forces your senses to become sharper and more focused.